 Does your pet have aching joints due to arthritis?
 Do they have hot spots that just won’t go away?
-If oral medication or topical ointments aren’t working, our animal hospital in Moline can provide pain relief for dogs and cats.
-Pet laser therapy is an effective and much more pleasant alternative to pills, salves, compresses and inactivity.
+If oral medication or topical ointments aren’t working, our animal hospital in Moline can provide pain relief.
+Laser therapy for dogs and cats is an effective and much more pleasant alternative to pills, salves, compresses and inactivity.
 Furthermore, laser therapy enables us to treat many conditions in pets, from arthritis to ear infections, without the need for sedation or pain medication.

 How Does Pet Laser Therapy Work?